qliksupport/chocolatey/README.md

 Chocolatey - Windows Software Management Automation
 ===

-Chocolatey is a package manager for Windows (like apt-get or yum but for Windows).
+Chocolatey is a package manager for Windows (like apt-get or yum in Linux).
 It was designed to be a decentralized framework for quickly installing applications and tools that you need.
 Package manager and software packages can be installed as described in Chocolatey website.

 * [Chocolatey Installation](https://chocolatey.org/install)
 * [Chocolatey Packages](https://chocolatey.org/packages)

-The pruspose of this script is to simplify and automate the package installation, by installing Chocolatey package manager and any desired package in one go throuhg a self-elevated PowerShell prompt.
+The purpose of this script is to simplify and automate the package installation, by installing Chocolatey package manager and any desired package in one go through a self-elevated PowerShell prompt.

 ```
 chocolatey-install-packages.ps1 package